sogaiu/ts-questions/questions/which-version-of-emscripten-should-be-used-for-the-playground/README.md

 work via two subcommands:

 ```
-tree-sitter build-wasm
+tree-sitter build --wasm      # in older versions, tree-sitter build-wasm
 ```

 ```
 tree-sitter playground
 ```

-The first builds a `.wasm` file for the "current" grammar [2], while the second arranges for a web server and browser to start, serving up the playground for interaction.
+The first builds a `.wasm` file for the "current" grammar, while the second arranges for a web server and browser to start, serving up the playground for interaction.

-Unfortunately, the version of Emscripten used in the `build-wasm` step can matter a lot and this information is not clearly documented at the time of this writing.
+Unfortunately, the version of Emscripten used in the `build --wasm` step can matter a lot and this information is not clearly documented at the time of this writing.